With the coming of the new internet age, information is readily available be it on any topic, the question is what you choose to learn.

 For a moment, try to imagine a river and how its current and rigor keeps on increasing with every rock clash.
 Isn’t it so beautiful?

-We all have it inside but someplace memories remind us of the experiences repeatedly which is what makes our case different from someone with DID.
+We all have this power inside but someplace the memories remind us of the experiences repeatedly which is why our case is different from someone with DID.
+They don’t remember but we do.

 We can’t stop the memories, instead know how to deal with them by a simple exercise of talking.